SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/regress.md

 ![ ]({% include asset.html path="images/regress/unnamed-chunk-6-1.png" %})
 {:.captioned}

+The first argument to `moran.plot` is the vector of data values (in this case the residuals), and the second argument is the weighted neighbor list.
+The `labels` argument in this case is the vector of tract codes.
+By default `moran.plot` will flag and label values that have high influence on the relationship.
+{:.notes}

 ===

 There are many ways to use geospatial information about tracts to impose